Mikael Anderson

-Mikael Neville Anderson (born 1 July 1998) is an Icelandic professional footballer who plays as a winger in Allsvenskan club Djurgårdens IF and the Iceland national team.
+Mikael Neville Anderson (born 1 July 1998) is an Icelandic professional footballer who plays as a winger in AGF and the Iceland national team.

 Club career

 Midtjylland

 Mikael is a product of AGF and Reynir Sandgerdi where he played before joining FC Midtjylland as U14 player.
 At the age of 14, he was invited to a trial at Aston Villa.

 After a successful 2015–16 with the U19 squad, eight U19 players including Mikael was promoted to the first team squad.
 All of them was offered a full time professional contract.
 FCM offered him a five-year contract in August 2016, but Mikael did not want to sign it.
 Mikael revealed, that he did not wanted to tell what the problem was, but if the club couldn't accommodate his requirements.
 However, he signed the contract in October 2016.
 In November 2016, he went back from a six-month injury in his knee.

 He made his professional debut in the Danish Superliga for Midtjylland on 1 December 2016 in a game against Silkeborg IF.